sww1235/gene-home-automation/RPi-Process.md

 click the button that says `Download Credentials`.
 After this hit the `Close button`.
 You should see the user you just created.

-Now click on Roles on the left side menu and create a new Role.
-Name it 'IoTRole'.
-Click on this role that you just created and make sure the permission tab is selected.
-You now want to `Create Role Policy`.
+Now click on Policies on the right hand side of the screen.
+Click `Create Policy` then click `Create your Own Policy`.

 When prompted for a name, use 'ForAccessToLogsAndIoT'.
 When prompted for the actual policy, paste the text below including all the brackets.

 ```json
 {